 How Do I Use Essential Oils?

 I think the number one question I get about EOs is, “I just purchased EOs.
 Now what?
 How do I use them?”
-EOs can be used many different ways for many different reasons.
+EOs can be used in many different ways for many different reasons.
 Are you trying to focus or fall asleep?
 Are you trying to get rid of a rash on your arm or clean the house?
 Here are a few highlights of how you can use EOs.

 Diffused – One of the most popular methods.
 Fill the diffuser with water up to the fill line and then add a few drops of EOs.
 How many drops?
 How big is your diffuser?
 For a standard size, I normally use 5 drops.
 You can diffuse lavender to help you fall asleep, various blends to help you focus or stabilize your mood, or even seasonal blends to create an uplifting aroma in your home.

 Inhale – This is the most direct route to your brain.
 Have a headache?
 Open a bottle of peppermint and take a deep inhalation.
 Sinus problems?
 Inhale eucalyptus.
-Need to focus for a presentation at work?
+Need to focus on a presentation at work?
 Inhale rosemary.

 Neat – When using EOs neat, you must be careful.
 Neat means that you are using the oil directly on your skin without any carrier oils.
 It’s always recommended to test a small patch first to ensure that you do not have a reaction.
 An example of this would be if you have a minor burn, you can apply lavender directly to it to help calm down the affected area.
 Always be careful using this method as there are many oils which may cause damage when used this way.

 With Carrier Oil – This is where your roller balls are helpful.
 When using oils topically, you will want to dilute them with a carrier oil to help them safely penetrate the skin.
 My favorite uses for roller balls and carrier oils are peppermint across your forehead for headaches and around your stomach for stomach aches and fennel on your heart for anxiety.

 In the bath – Relaxation anyone?
 Add a scoop of Epsom salts and 10 drops of lavender or chamomile EO to your bath before bedtime.
-Night night sleep tight!
+Night-night sleep tight!